OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:1

-So all Israel was enrolled by genealogies,
+Thus, all Israel was recorded in genealogies,
-and behold, they are written in the Book of the Kings of Israel.
+and indeed, they are documented in the Book of the Kings of Israel.
-And Judah was carried away into exile to Babylon for their unfaithfulness.
+And Judah was taken into exile to Babylon due to their unfaithfulness.

 ---